rmorshea/labox/docs/src/concepts/unpackers.md

 should handle.
 Then you can implement the `Unpacker` interface, which requires you to provide the following:

--   A `name` that uniquely and permanently identifies the unpacker.
+-   `name` - a string that uniquely and permanently identifies the unpacker.
--   An `unpack_object` method that takes a `Storable` instance and returns a dictionary of fields with their values as well as where and how to store them.
+-   `unpack_object` - a method that takes a `Storable` instance and returns a dictionary of fields with their values as well as where and how to store them.
--   A `repack_object` method that takes a `Storable` class and the aforementioned dictionary, and returns a new instance of the `Storable` class.
+-   `repack_object` - a method that takes a `Storable` class and the aforementioned dictionary, and returns a new instance of the `Storable` class.

 In the simplest case, this might look something like the following: